Jonaddo/python_sandbox/machine_learning/README.md

 ## Feature space reduction
 File: *feature_space_reduction_AE.ipynb*

 In this second exercise, we visit the neural-network of type **AutoEncoder** (**AE**), here, to reduce the feature space dimension.
+Then in the second part we reuse the latent space as *new* input for our classifier.
 Indeed, after training the **AE**, we can use the first part of the neural-network *aka* the encoder to compress the input dataset from 30 features to 8.
 This technique have multiple benefits, one of them can increase a classifiers performance in a similar fashion as the PCA.

 In order to showcase the concept, we use a synthetic dataset and a gradient boosting decision tree.
 The main libraries are `scikit-learn` and `tensorflow`.